-Back in 1999, local historian Christian Bormann found something that it wasn’t supposed to be lost.
-Nine years after demolition began, he found a piece of the Berlin Wall, somehow forgotten in the woods between a train station and a supermarket.
-More than 80 meters of the original Berlin Wall, built in 1961, is standing there, some with the V-shaped brackets that once had barbed wire on it.
-It’s hard to believe that something with this historical importance was lost and this is why we went there to see it with our own eyes.
+More than 80 meters of the original Berlin Wall, built in 1961, are standing there, some with the V-shaped brackets that once had barbed wire.
+It’s hard to believe that something of this historical importance was lost, which is why we went there to see it with our own eyes.

 Our visit to the newly found original Berlin Wall in Schönholz